Library prosa.analysis.facts.model.rbf

 relation ...

-that the workload of higher-or-equal priority jobs is bounded by
+the workload of higher-or-equal priority jobs is bounded by the total

 Corollary hep_workload_le_total_rbf :